No items found.

 How you introduce character flaws matters!

-Going beyond the character flaw definition, choosing and revealing your character’s flaw is, I think, one of the hardest parts of introducing the major characters in a novel.
+Going beyond the definition of a flaw, choosing and revealing your character’s flaw is, I think, one of the hardest parts of introducing the major characters in a story.
 In fact, it’s one of the hardest parts of writing a novel at all!
 And unfortunately, it’s also the most open to misinterpretation.

 In early drafts, we often introduce characters as deeply unhappy and broken.
 In its extreme, the main character is so down on their luck that the first chapter is a misery-fest.

 Beware, too, of writing characters who are so aware of being awful that they already stand on the precipice of self-hatred.
-Pity them, the author seems to urge; pity this tragic figure for their plight.
+Pity them, the author seems to urge; pity this tragic figure for their flaws and their plight.

-We’re being given an opinion, rather than being allowed to form one.
+We’re being given an opinion on a character’s negative traits, rather than being allowed to form one.

-Worse still, when a character openly recognises their flaw at the start (‘I’m awful and I have to change’), the journey ahead falls flat.
+Worse still, when a character openly recognizes their flaws at the start of a story (‘I’m awful and I have to change’ ), their character arc falls flat.
 Not only are we being told what to feel about them, but they are not forced dynamically out of their equilibrium.

 Resistance to change drives plot and conflict.
 Having no choice but to change is a story.

-1. Remove your authorial judgement from your character’s flaws
+1. Remove your authorial judgment from your character’s flaws

 3. Introduce the character’s triumphant flaw